Mercedes-Benz emissions scandal

 - was acquired by way of lease or outright purchase, either new or second hand

 How do I see if my vehicle is eligible?

 Mercedes Emissions Scandal | Time For Action

 815,000 Mercedes vehicles worldwide have been fitted with defeat devices, the KBA has found.
-Here our Gareth Pope explains how you can join the group action if you've been affected.
+Here our Gareth Pope explains how you can join the collective action if you've been affected.

 Regular updates on the VW Collective Action.
 Very detailed information on what has taken place and what the future timetable is.
 Very impressed with their professional approach which has instilled me with the confidence that I chose the right company to represent me.
 5* Trustpilot Review (for VW Emissions Team)

 I have been part of the VW group claim since it started.
 I have found Slater and Gordon to be excellent at communicating and explaining progress as the claim has progressed.
 They've been very good at explaining what are complex legal issues, and I'm confident the team is making progress in the face of what appears to be delay and obfuscation by VW.
 Recommended.
 5* Trustpilot Review (for VW Emissions Team)

 I am happy with Slater and Gordon's progress in pursuing the VW claim.
 The explanations of what is happening have been easy to understand and I have been kept informed throughout this lengthy procedure.
 5* Trustpilot Review